ymyke/cardio/README.md

 # Next up

+Add tests for upgradelocation
+	Have some way to pass a view?
+(Which can then easily be mocked/faked for tests?)
+Use return in map
+Set cursor on next rung more sensibly

+- Bug: Church Mouse produces cards that will be in the player's deck.
+Should remove the copies that get produced in a fight.
+How?
+Add some copy flag?

 - Add more locations
   - Card upgrader: Upgrade a card's power or health
     - Mabe a small and a large one?